 Umbraco.Core.MainDom.Lock setting is for Umbraco 8.6+.
 Having this setting for versions between 8.0-8.5 will not have any affect.
 It is recommended to use 8.6+ when running Umbraco on Azure Web Apps since this setting will prevent file locking issues.

 The minimum recommended Azure SQL Tier is "S2", however noticeable performance improvements are seen in higher Tiers

 If you are load balancing or require the scaling ("scale out") ability of Azure Web Apps then you need to consult the Load Balancing documentation since there is more that needs to be configured to support scaling/auto-scaling.

-It is important to know that Azure Web Apps uses a remote file share to host the files files to run your website (i.e. the files running your website do not exist on the machine running your website).
-In many cases this isn't an issue but it can become an issue if you have a large amount of IO operations running over remote file share.
+It is important to know that Azure Web Apps uses a remote file share to host the files to run your website (i.e. the files running your website do not exist on the machine running your website).
+In many cases this isn't an issue but it can become one if you have a large amount of IO operations running over remote file share.

 If you require the scaling ("scale out") ability of Azure Web Apps then you need to consult the Load Balancing documentation since there is a lot more that needs to be configured to support scaling/auto-scaling.

 It's important to know that Azure Web Apps may move your website between their 'workers' at any given time.
 This is normally a transparent operation but in some cases you may be affected by it if any of your code or libraries use the following variables: